Andrew Evans (discus thrower)

 He was the winner of the discus at the Southeastern Conference outdoor championships in 2012 and 2014, finishing runner-up in the interim.
 At the NCAA Men's Division I Outdoor Track and Field Championships he was seventh in 2012 and improved to third in 2013.
-In his final year, he fell back to 14th place, however.
+In his final year, however, he fell back to 14th place.

 Leaving college and turning professional, he entered the 2015 USA Outdoor Track and Field Championships and took third place.
 He failed to obtain the qualifying standard for the 2015 World Championships in Athletics, however.
 Both he and Russ Winger contested the final place at the 2015 NACAC Championships in Athletics and it ultimately went to Winger, with Evans being the silver medalist at the NACAC meet.